01 of 14

 More Fisherman's Wharf Restaurants

-Scoma's is only one of many places to eat at Fisherman's Wharf.
-If you're looking for the best in fresh seafood, you may want to go somewhere else.
-None of the restaurants in this area make the list of the best seafood in San Francisco, but I know that won't keep some of you from wanting to eat there.
-To help you make the best of what's available, check the guide to eating in a Fisherman's Wharf restaurant.Continue to 12 of 14 below.
+But that won't keep some of you from wanting to eat there anyway.
+To make the best of what's available, use the guide to eating in a Fisherman's Wharf restaurant.Continue to 12 of 14 below.

 12 of 14